khueue/prolongo/README.md

    cause any problems.
 This decision may need to be revised when compatibility between different Prologs is investigated.
  * Avoid the if-then-else construct.
 It just looks ugly.
- * Use cuts where appropriate.
+ * Avoid disjunctions.
+They are ugly, and can be replaced by properly written helpers.
+ * Use cuts where appropriate, and try to keep each cut on a line by itself unless its placement is obvious and consistent in each clause.
    PlUnit is excellent at pointing out when tests succeed but leave choice points.
  * Try to stick to PlDoc.
+ * If in doubt, consult: <http://www.ai.uga.edu/mc/plcoding.pdf>

 ## Thoughts